 How does your dog impact your insurance rate?

-Owning a dog breed on the list above will likely raise your insurance premiums.
+Owning a dog breed on the list above can raise your insurance premiums.
 Dog bites often come with high medical bills and court settlement costs.
 The III reports that the average cost an insurance company had to pay out for dog bite claims in 2019 was nearly $45,000.
-Since many insurers believe restricted breeds are more likely to injure someone, they cover their risk by charging higher premiums.
+Since many insurers believe restricted breeds are more likely to injure someone, they may cover their risk by charging higher premiums.

 Frequently asked questions